 Atono Chrome extension

-Report bugs for your application or toggle feature flags directly from your browser for faster rollbacks, testing, or demos.
+Report bugs for your application or flip feature flags directly from your browser for faster rollbacks, testing, or demos.

 The Atono Chrome extension simplifies testing and debugging for applications built with Atono.
 It allows you to report bugs for your application and adjust feature flags directly in your browser, reducing context-switching and the need to navigate between tools.
 This lets your team focus on testing features, resolving issues, and delivering value faster.